What is Tech Support

 Some of these scammers have taken special precautions to look legitimate for instance there is one that uses a website address that resembles Apple’s tech support address “ara-apple.com” instead of the legitimate site https://ara.apple.com/ where Apple customers interact with real Apple technicians to troubleshoot whatever problems they might have with their computers.

 Quick tips to avoid tech support scams

-- Never download email attachment if that is not from the trusted source.
+- Never download the email attachment if it is not from the trusted source.